ycm/cs221-proj/README.md

 #### /deliverables/

-This folder contains the project proposal, progress report, poster, and final report, as well as a sample of our data.
+This folder contains the project proposal, progress report, poster, and final report, as well as a sample of our data as `data.zip`.